rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/deploy-apps-across-clusters.md

 In Rancher before v2.5, the multi-cluster apps feature was used to deploy applications across clusters.
 The multi-cluster apps feature is deprecated, but still available in Rancher v2.5.

-Refer to the documentation [here](../how-to-guides/new-user-guides/deploy-apps-across-clusters/multi-cluster-apps.md).
+See the [multi-cluster app documentation](../how-to-guides/new-user-guides/deploy-apps-across-clusters/multi-cluster-apps.md) for more details.